sidharthmohannair/OpenESC/README.md

 ## Contributing

-We welcome contributions from the community!
-If you’d like to help, please check the open issues or submit a pull request.
+We welcome contributions to improve OpenESC!

+Please read the **[Contributing Guidelines](CONTRIBUTING.md)** to get started.
+Whether it's bug reports, feature requests, or pull requests, we appreciate any help to make this project better!

+---

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Changelog

+For details about the project's version history, refer to the **[CHANGELOG.md](CHANGELOG.md)**.